google/zetasql/docs/string_functions.md

 If `position` is specified, the search starts at this position in `value`, otherwise it starts at the beginning of `value`.
-The `position` must be a positive integer and cannot be 0.
+The `position` must be a positive integer and can't be 0.
 If `position` is greater than the length of `value`, `NULL` is returned.

 If `occurrence` is specified, the search returns a specific occurrence of the